AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/getting-started-trend.md

 1. Select the **Share** ![share](../_icons/share.svg) icon in the menu bar to copy the URL of the workspace.

-    You can share this URL with colleagues to give them the same view of the trend that they can use to troubleshoot problems.
+    You can share this URL with colleagues to give them the same view of the trend session that they can use to troubleshoot problems.